Zer0-One/libnv-portable/README.md

 A cross-platform userspace version of libnv ported from FreeBSD 12.

+To build with tests, run `cmake -DTEST=ON . && make`

 # Dependencies

-The only dependency is `libbsd`, which provides those BSD libc includes which differ from (or don't exist in) glibc.
+- `libbsd`, which provides those BSD libc includes which differ from (or don't exist in) glibc.

 # License
 ```